Relation algebras of Sugihara, Belnap, Meyer, and Church: Introduction

 \section{Introduction}

-Sugihara's lattice, introduced by Sugihara in 1955 \cite{Sugihara1955}, is described by Anderson and Belnap \cite[pp.\ 335--6]{AndersonBelnap1975}.
-(We use simply ``lattice'' rather than ``matrix'' or ``matrices'' or ``lattice with operators''.)
-A smaller lattice obtained from Sugihara's original by deleting half the elements (only one element per integer instead of two) is taken by Anderson and Belnap as ``the'' Sugihara lattice.
-R.\ K.\ Meyer introduced finite Sugihara lattices for his proof that they are complete for the Dunn-McCall logic $\RR$-mingle, or $\RM$ \cite[Section 29.3.2]{AndersonBelnap1975}.
-Various other algebras (traditionally called ``matrices'' because tables specifying a binary operations look like a matrices) have appeared in the relevance logic literature.
-Several of these algebras, including Sugihara lattices and perhaps many more, are actually algebras of binary relations.
+Sugihara's matrix, described by A.\ Anderson and N.\ Belnap \cite[pp.\ 335--6]{MR0406756}, was introduced by T.\ Sugihara in 1955 \cite{Sugihara1955}.
+A smaller one, obtained by using only one element per integer instead of two, is taken by Anderson and Belnap as ``the Sugihara matrix''.
+R.\ K.\ Meyer introduced finite Sugihara matrices for his proof that they are complete for the Dunn-McCall logic $\RR$-mingle, or $\RM$ \cite[\SS29.3.2]{MR0406756}.
+Various algebras, including all Sugihara matrices and perhaps others, are representable as algebras of binary relations.
 Their operations are defined set-theoretically, and need not be specified by tables.
 Since their operations are definable in the similarity type of relation algebras, they are definitional reducts or subreducts of proper relation algebras.

-This situation arises in group theory.
-Any finite group $\mathfrak\G$ can be specifed by tables giving the inverses and products of all the elements, but because of Cayley's theorem that every group is isomorphic to a group of permutations, it is also possible to simply describe $\mathfrak\G$ as the group generated by a particular list of permutations.
-No 6-by-6 table is needed to specify the group generated by the permutations $(1,2,3)$ and $(1,2)$.
-The description just given tells us it is the group of all permutations of the set $\{1,2,3\}$.
-This situation also arises in the theory of Boolean algebras.
-Every finite Boolean algebra can be described as the Boolean algebra of all subsets of some particular finite set.
-No 8-by-8 table is needed to specify the Boolean algebra of subsets of $\{1,2,3\}$.
-The phrase just used does the trick.

-We will show that Sugihara lattices, Belnap's $\M_0$, and lattices of Meyer and Church are algebras of binary relations with set-theoretically defined operations.
-Each may be specified by a list of relations on a set $\U$, together with some operations on relations selected from the list in Table \ref{table1}.
+This was proved already in \cite{MR2641636} for finite Sugihara matrices of even cardinality.
+In this paper we extend this result to all finite Sugihara matrices plus Sugihara's original infinite matrix and two others described by Anderson and Belnap.
+We also show it for Belnap's $\MM$ and for matrices of Meyer and Church.
+These algebras may be represented by a list of relations on a set, together with some operations on relations selected from Table \ref{table1}.
 We start with Belnap.